Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

 author_profile: true
 excerpt: 'Hello World !'
 header:
-  overlay_image: /assets/images/PH.jpg
+  overlay_image: /assets/images/hyu1.png
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

 # About me

 We are Cryptology & Algorithm Lab and our leader is Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
 Our main research interests are in cryptography especially zero-knowledge proof.
-Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition and speaker recognition.
+Besides cryptography, We're interested in artificial intelligence using deep learning such as face recognition and speaker recognition.

 ## Project